Kod CSS i JS

 Grant geography (podcast)

-Equal access to funding
+Equal access of women and men to research funding

-• The NCN has consistently prioritised equal access to research funding for men and women.
+The NCN has consistently prioritised equal access to research funding for men and women.
 In 2022, we adopted a new NCN Gender Equality Plan.
 We also publish regular data on women’s participation in NCN-funded projects.

 Gender participation in NCN-funded projects, in Polish (pdf)